 By the time you deliver your tenth pilot project, you will have the confidence that you’ve seen most of the variations you will encounter in that market.
 You’ll start seeing the same patterns and the same type of challenges across many customers.

 Making these decisions before delivering value to ten customers is premature and often leads to failure.
-Besides, if you can’t deliver value to ten customers, how do you plan to get 100 or 1000 customers?
+Besides, if you can’t provide value to ten customers, how do you plan to get 100 or 1000 customers?

-The six stages of product innovation
+The six stages of B2B product innovation

 I divide the journey from idea to your first ten customers into six distinct stages: